tuna-yapakci/tech_assignment/README.md

 Both sender and reader waits for 750us between each byte.

-After reading 13 bytes (max message length, including header, length and checksum) (If the message is shorter remaining bytes are sent as 0xFF)
+After sending 13 bytes sender waits for acknowledgement byte, that is 0x0F if the message is received successfully, or 0x00 if an error occurred.
-Sender waits for acknowledgement byte, that is 0x0F if the message is received successfully, or 0x00 if an error occurred.
+(13 is the maximum message length including header, length and checksum) (If the message is shorter remaining bytes are sent as 0xFF)
 -------------------------------------------------------------------------------------------------------------------------

-Please feel free to ask me if you have any question
+Please feel free to ask me if you have any question.